vai/NukeDemo/docs/Presentation.md

 ---

-- We're more attached to our actual projects than to any CI system
+- Experimentation should be cheap
+- Build integrations should not be arbitrarily limited

-- developers should be able to run the build!
+- Developers should be able to -
-- this allows experimentation, use of tools
-- dotnet core is cross platform, and we desire cross platform build
+    - Run the build
-- Imagine being able to ... debug the build!
+    - Debug the build

 ---

-### The Idea
+### An Idea

+---

 What if we …

-- Generate the build pipeline for the CI system
-- … but run our own build process,
+- run our own build process
+- generate a CI pipeline
-- exposing tasks and parameters to automation,
+- exposing tasks and parameters to automation
-- and wrap this in tools made for developer comfort.
+- and wrap this all in tools made for developer comfort?

+---

 ##### Thankfully, someone did.

-—
+---

 ## Nuke.Build

+_[ Demo ]_

+---